-Withdraw from classes
+Withdraw from Classes

 Withdrawal From Classes

 Withdrawal from classes may be requested via fax, mail or in-person by written request of the student.
-In order to fax or mail a request you may print, complete and return the following form: Official Withdrawal From All College Courses
+In order to fax or mail a request you must print, complete and return the following form: Official Withdrawal From All College Courses

 E-mail: Scan and e-mail the document to firstname.lastname@example.org from your student OTC e-mail account.